JakimLi/pandaria/doc/usage.md

 ```
 * response body: responses/success.txt
 ```

+Same with the request body, the convention is string right after `* response body:` is the path to file. the text in docstring in next line is dirctly the response body.

 ### Verify database tables
 You can verify database tables by writing sql with select statements, and then verify the result.